-Self-supporting, fluid-filled terminations have been used since the advent of HV cables and continue to be the first choice among most network operators due to their excellent long-term performance.
-Recently, composite housings have begun to replace porcelain in such applications and now represent the state-of-the-art for these components.
-The basic design of this latest generation of fluid-filled terminations consists of a hollow core composite housing and a silicone rubber stress cone installed onto the cable insulation.
-The remaining volume is usually filled with a silicone oil compound, one of the most environmentally friendly choice among alternative insulation media.
-The main advantages of this design are its ease of application across a broad range of different cable sizes and types as well as its adaptability to the service environment and mechanical requirements of any installation.
+Self-supporting, fluid-filled terminations have been used since the advent of HV cables and continue to be the first choice due to excellent long-term performance.
+Recently, composite housings have begun to replace porcelain in such applications and the latest generation of fluid-filled terminations consists of a hollow core composite housing and a silicone rubber stress cone installed onto the cable insulation.
+The remaining volume is often filled with a silicone oil compound, one of the most environmentally friendly choices among alternative insulation media.
+The main advantages of this design are ease of application across a broad range of cable sizes and types as well as adaptability to service environment and mechanical requirements of any installation.

 Internal Power Arcs on Outdoor Terminations

 During a power arc inside a termination, the electrical discharge channel in the form of plasma leads to rapid transition of the insulating medium from liquid to vapor.
 The result is a sudden increase in pressure of the vapor phase, generating shock waves that stress the entire construction.
 If these dynamic stresses surpass the maximum mechanical strength of any of the termination’s components (i.e. its hollow insulator housing, top and bottom flanges or the bolts that fasten it to the support structure), mechanical breakdown can occur.
 Debris can then be ejected at high velocity all around the installation.